September 8, 2025

 5 minutes

-When we had our kitchen redone about 10 years ago, we didn’t consider space dedicated to all the things we use to look after our diabetic Border Terrier, Parker.
-He was just a few years old with hypothyroidism and a minor heart murmur, and we were oblivious to the health tsunami that would hit about eight years later when he was diagnosed diabetic.
+When we redid our kitchen 10 years ago, we had no idea the amount of storage space we’d need for all the different foods, medications, supplements, devices and accessories we now use to look after our diabetic dog.
+Parker was just a few years old at the time, and we were oblivious to the health tsunami that would hit us eight years later when he would be diagnosed diabetic.

-I’m the main cook and enjoy a well organized kitchen, so I worked closely with the designer to ensure that it met those requirements.
-And we made sure we had a bit of cupboard space set aside for dog food and treats, but that was the extent of it when it came to planning for Parker.
+I'm the main cook and enjoy a well-organized kitchen (and I can be a tad lazy), so I put a lot of effort into creating an environment suited to efficient meal prep and clean up.
+We made sure there was a bit of cupboard space on the fringes for dog food and treats, but that was the extent of our planning for Parker.

-Fast forward to today and he has a small tray on the counter, two drawers in the kitchen island, about ⅕ of the pantry, and part of a shelf in the garage for the large bag of dry food.
-He also has a small container in the fridge with his insulin and light cream cheese we use to administer his twice-a-day hypothyroid pills.
+Fast forward to today, and it's a very different story.
+He has a small tray on the counter, two full drawers in the kitchen island, a quarter of the pantry, and part of a cupboard in the dining room for his large bag of low-fat, high-protein kibble.

-The top drawer in the island is quite shallow and has everything needed to test his blood glucose, including a winter glove heater and backup rice sock to warm up his ear; a PetTest Genteel lancing device and lancets; AlphaTrack3 blood glucose monitor and test strips (gee these are expensive).
+The top drawer in the island is quite shallow and has everything needed to test his blood glucose, including a winter glove heater and backup rice sock to warm up his ear; a PetTest Genteel lancing device and lancets; AlphaTrack3 blood glucose monitor and test strips .
+Anyone who regularly tests their diabetic dog at home knows those strips are worth their weight in gold.

 The deeper drawer below contains a sharps container, his tick and heart worm prevention chews, medicine we are not currently using but may need down the road, and his sitter guide.